 A college student discovers a button that can fulfill any wish.
 Driven by his greed, he becomes the wealthiest person on the planet in less than a minute.
 However, his actions have an effect: all this money was siphoned from the federal budget.
 BAM!
 A bomb explodes in the street.
 People protest against the government.
 A fully realized civil war rages all over the country.
 What is the boy going to wish?
 Is he going to fix society or let his greed control his actions?

-Last summer in Bulgaria, people marched on the streets to express their dissatisfaction with the prime minister's government.
-Years of corruption and racketeering had forced many people to migrate or comply with the ruling party.
+In 2020, Bulgarian people marched on the streets to express their dissatisfaction with the prime minister's government.
+Years of corruption and racketeering had forced people to migrate or comply with the ruling party.
 I could not remain silent, and I decided to act.
-In ten sleepless days, Georgi Goshev and I shot, edited, and published a 2-minute inspirational film on various social media platforms.
+In ten sleepless days, Georgi Goshev and I shot, directed, and edited a 2-minute inspirational film about the movement.
 It had 4.5 thousand shares and more than 500K views on Facebook in just four days.
 Most importantly, it inspired people to go out and fight against corruption, greed, and lawlessness.

 My projects aim to inspire positive change in society.